Hot Posts

 • 🔵 FIREWALL 2 (Annual Decay)

-We have 80,000 units of "Type-A" antidote.
+We have 80,000 units of therapeutic antidote.
 It loses 3.5% of its effectiveness each day.
-It becomes useless when only 10,000 units are left.
-How many days do we have to use it?
+It is useless when only 10,000 active units remain. how long do we have?

 • 🟢 FIREWALL 3 (Continuous Growth)